Vitamin B9 (Folate)

 Evidence Spectrum

-0 studies reviewed →Neural tube defect prevention
+15 studies reviewed →Neural tube defect prevention and pregnancy health

 Megaloblastic anemia prevention